Pavel L Photo and Video / Shutterstock

-This revolutionary development provides an excellent protective oxide coating for titanium aluminide with very strong substrate bonds.
-Presently, titanium aluminide compounds do not form a good protective oxide coating that prevents oxygen from diffusing into the titanium aluminide and forming oxides that degrade the compound.
+At present, titanium aluminide compounds do not form a satisfying protective oxide coating that stops oxygen from diffusing into the titanium aluminide and forming oxides that degrade the compound.

-This is because in air or oxygen, alpha-Al2O3 and TiO2 will form simultaneously, but they are not compatible oxides.
-They do not form a solid solution together.
-If these are the only oxides formed, they will form weak oxides that do not bond together and will form only a weak bond to the titanium aluminide substrate.
-As a result, the oxides are likely to peel from the substrate.
+The reason is that both TiO2 and alpha-Al2O3 form simultaneously in oxygen or air, but these oxides are not compatible.
+They do not produce a solid solution together.
+If these are the only oxides produced, then they would be too weak to bond together and thus form a weak bond in the titanium aluminide substrate.
+Consequently, the oxides tend to peel from the substrate.

 Forming a Protective Coating on Titanium Aluminide

-- Creates an absolute oxygen barrier coating for the titanium aluminide substrate.
+- Forms an absolute oxygen barrier coating for the titanium aluminide substrate.

-- Acts as a self-healing coating with surface titanium oxides, in the event some surface destruction by an impinging particle, by diffusing titanium atoms forward to the surface to react with oxygen to affect a repair.
+- Serves as a self-healing coating with surface titanium oxides, in case some surface destruction is caused by an impinging particle, by diffusing titanium atoms to the surface to react with oxygen so as to affect a repair.

-- The ability of the overall alpha-Al2O3/Ti2O3/TiO2 mixed oxide system to protect the surface of titanium aluminide better than any known mix of oxides.
-At the same time, each of the oxides in the overall coating has a very high cohesive strength and each is joined to each other and to the substrate with very high strength adhesive bonds.
+- The use of the total alpha-Al2O3/Ti2O3/TiO2 mixed oxide system is to guard the surface of titanium aluminide better than any known mix of oxides.
+Simultaneously, each of the oxides in the general coating has a very high cohesive strength, and each is attached to one another and to the substrate with extremely strong adhesive bonds.

-- Provides an atmospherically exposed surface with fiber-like, micrometer-diameter crystalline columns, embedded in the mixed alpha-Al2O3 and Ti2O3 matrix, that have grown in a nearly perpendicular direction relative to the plane of the titanium aluminide substrate surface.
+- It offers an atmospherically exposed surface with fiber-like, micrometer-diameter crystalline columns, integrated into the mixed alpha-Al2O3 and Ti2O3 matrix.
+These matrices grow in a virtually perpendicular direction corresponding to the plane of the titanium aluminide substrate surface.
 The outer surface may attach well to an applied Thermal Barrier Coat (TBC).